abhinavkumar2369/Bill-Master/README.md

 [![Watch the video](https://github.com/user-attachments/assets/aad55736-ef21-48d8-8640-522cae3c43ac)](https://github.com/user-attachments/assets/07201489-ef59-47a2-bbd5-42a5d9a895f9)

 <!------------------------------------------------->

-## Contributions 🧑‍🤝‍🧑
+## Contributions 🧑‍💻
-- We welcome contributions from the community!.
+Contributions are welcome!
+Please feel free to submit issues and pull requests.

 <!------------------------------------------------->

 ## License 🪪
-- This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
-- See the [LICENSE](LICENSE) file for more details.